jlacasa/Millennial/pages/about.md

 ### A little bit about myself:
 I was born in Buenos Aires, Argentina.
-I enjoy spending time with friends, playing different types of sports, reading and cooking.
+I enjoy spending time with family and friends, sports, music, reading and cooking.